vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 Unlike the apple, properties like redness and smoothness have the capacity to appear independently in experience.
 Whatever it is that constitutes our experience of the color red is not distinct from the color itself, the way the apple is distinct from *its* properties.

 Now, this being the case, an observation of an apple can't *just* be of the apple.
 It has to be an observation of the apple in terms of some property or other, which has the capacity to appear independently in awareness.
-The apple, in this case, is called the <tl>>subject<tltxt>viśeṣyaḥ</tltxt></tl> or the <tl>referant<tltxt>uddēśyaḥ</tltxt></tl> of the observation.
+The apple, in this case, is called the <tl>subject<tltxt>viśeṣyaḥ</tltxt></tl> or the <tl>referent<tltxt>uddēśyaḥ</tltxt></tl> of the observation.
 The property in terms of which that apple is presented in awareness is called its <tl>predicate<tltxt>viśeṣaṇam</tltxt></tl> or <tl>mode<tltxt>prakāraḥ</tltxt></tl>.
 If we can analyze a mental state into a subject and a predicate, we say that it is <tl>structured<tltxt>viśiṣṭam</tltxt></tl>.

 Some theorists think that all observations must be structured—even when observing a property that can appear independently in awareness.
-In this case, the mode of the cognition is constituted by its referrent, rather than being something separate.
+In this case, the mode of the cognition is constituted by its referent, rather than being something separate.
 Definition (2) "being a structured mental state" references this idea.

-Note that truth or factivity is not listed as a condition.
-This is because Def (2) is listed under the <refn v="universal factivity">"universal factivity"</refn> heading.
+Note that truth or factuality is not listed as a condition.
+This is because Def (2) is listed under the <refn v="sec 8/universal factuality">"universal factuality"</refn> heading.

 ## being nonrecollective awareness
 There are a variety of ways to subcategorize mental states.
-For example, into <refn v="being a structured mental state">structured and unstructured</refn>; <refn v=sec2/belief>belief and doubt</refn>, <tl>factive<tltxt>yathārtham</tltxt></tl> and <tl>nonfactive<tltxt>ayathārtham</tltxt></tl>; etc.
+For example, into <refn v="sec 8/being a structured mental state">structured and unstructured</refn>; <refn v="sec 2/belief">belief and doubt</refn>, <tl>factual<tltxt>yathārtham</tltxt></tl> and <tl>nonfactual<tltxt>ayathārtham</tltxt></tl>; etc.

 An additional way of categorizing awareness is: <tl>recollection<tltxt>smr̥tiḥ</tltxt></tl> and <tl>observation<tltxt>anubhavaḥ</tltxt></tl>.
 For reasons that are technical, the word "observation" is not considered to be a positive category in its own right.
 Basically, because it includes a bunch of different kinds of mental states that don't share anything "positive" in common but are grouped together purely on the basis of their not being recollective.
 Hence, "observation" is defined as "nonrecollective awareness".

 Why is observation nonrecollective?
 Because, whereas recollection can only reproduce information we already have, observation has the capacity to deliver new information.
-This is because recollection, by definition, must be causally connected with a prior observation.
-But observation is independent in its capacity to generate awareness of a fact.

 So, Def (3) just states that to be evidential is to be an observation.
-Note that truth or factivity is not listed as a condition under Def (3).
-This is because it's listed under the <refn v="universal factivity">"universal factivity"</refn> heading.
+Note that truth or factuality is not listed as a condition under Def (3).
+This is because it's listed under the <refn v="sec 8/universal factuality">"universal factuality"</refn> heading.

-## universal factivity
+## universal factuality
-The universal factivity thesis states that all observations are factive.
+The universal factuality thesis states that all observations are factual.
 This is a minority position in the theory of observational error.

-Universal factivity does not mean that all beliefs are true.
+Universal factual does not mean that all beliefs are true.
 Rather, it denies the claim that erroneous belief comes from erroneous observation.
 So, where does error come from?
 It comes from incomplete observation.

 This is a response to a certain brand of skepticism.

 How do we know that the objects we percieve are really there?
-Dreams, hallucinations, the matrix, optical illusions—all these things suggest that our experience of objects does not provide evidence for their reality.
+Dreams, hallucinations, the matrix, optical illusions—all these things suggest that our experience of objects does not provide evidence for believing that they are real.
 After all, objects in dreams, etc., look the same as in real life.
 Either perceptual experience tells us these objects are real—and is therefore systematically mistaken and not a basis for rational belief.
 Or, perceptual experience merely produces awareness of an object without saying anything about whether or not it exists.

-Presented with this fork, the universal factivity theorists takes a third option.
+Presented with this fork, the universal factuality theorists take a third option.
 Even when we are dreaming or in the matrix or whatever, our experiences tell us that certain objects exist and have certain properties.
 For example, when I dream of a red apple, I come to know that there is an apple and it is red.
 Importantly, that's *all* I know about the apple, on the basis of that experience.

 When I wake up or leave the matrix, I learn something new about that apple: that it was just in my head.